vyp/dots/readme.md

 action in my usual workflow.

 That means having keyboard shortcuts to do everything (instead of requiring mouse or touchpad usage).
-And additionally, the keyboard shortcuts should be composable and/or modal instead of requiring extensive chording, in the spirit of the **[Vi editor][vi]** from **[Bill Joy]**.
+Additionally, the keyboard shortcuts should be composable and/or modal instead of requiring extensive chording, in the spirit of the **[Vi editor][vi]** from **[Bill Joy]**.